Attorneys Assist in Divorce After a Long Term Marriage in San Diego

 When a couple has been married or together for a long time, with every passing year their belongings, finances and home become more and more intertwined.
 The end of a long-term marriage comes with a number of unique issues.
 After decades together, it can be quite a challenge to separate and differentiate between who owns what.
 There is emotional and actual value invested into your home and belongings that can't be easily divided.

-The experienced San Diego family law attorneys at The Law Office of Thomas M. Huguenor have a successful track record of handling divorce cases involving long-term marriages.
+The experienced San Diego family law attorneys at Huguenor Mattis, A.P.C. have a successful track record of handling divorce cases involving long-term marriages.
 We understand the complexity surrounding these cases and will work diligently to protect your rights under all circumstances.

 Complex Challenges and Long-Term Marriage